Is the dog OK?

 Why we chose Micro-Air EasyTouch

-The Micro-Air thermostat is worth buying just for the additional features beyond what the Airstream-supplied GE or Dometic thermostat offers.
+The Micro-Air thermostat is worth buying just for the additional features beyond what is offered by the Airstream-supplied GE, Dometic, or Coleman thermostat.
 You get a really bright and colorful touch screen, a ton of useful features, and it is super-easy to install.

 (For more detail, our friend Brad from Thirteen Adventures made this video that explains how to set up remote monitoring using the Micro-Air app.)